Back to the Species at Risk Main Page.

 - They need large areas of continuous forest cover with large trees for nesting near lakes and rivers.

 - Population hit hard by pesticide use post WWII but are now rebounding.

 - Threats that continue include heavy metal contaminants, illegal shooting, accidental trapping and collisions with electrical lines

-- Please report any sightings of Bald Eagle nests to Parry Sound Ministry of Natural Resources.
+- Please report any sightings of Bald Eagle nests to Parry Sound Ministry of the Environment, Conservation and Parks.

 - Do not use pesticides particularly near water.

-For more information in the Parry Sound area, contact:
+For more information about the Bald Eagle in the Georgian Bay area, contact:

 Thanks to the official sponsors of the Ontario Breeding Bird Atlas (Bird Studies Canada, Canadian Wildlife Service, Federation of Ontario Naturalists, Ontario Field Ornithologists, and Ontario Ministry of Natural Resources) for supplying Atlas data, and to the thousands of volunteer participants who gathered data for the project.